omatesh/python-fizzbuzz/README.md

 `fizzbuzz` is a function which returns the string representation of numbers from 1 to n.

-But for multiples of three it should output “Fizz” instead of the number and for the multiples of five output “Buzz”.
-For numbers which are multiples of both three and five output “FizzBuzz”.
+But for multiples of three it should output "Fizz" instead of the number and for the multiples of five output "Buzz".
+For numbers which are multiples of both three and five output "FizzBuzz".

 **Example:**